kuriharaan/InputSystemWiki/Home.md

 # Passive

-The "passive" part is concerning with capturing state using minimal per-frame processing.
+The "passive" part is concerned with capturing state using minimal per-frame processing.
 It is largely set up automatically but can be configured/adjusted by the user.
 It has a zero-setup API that will be familiar to users of Unity's existing input system.

 ## Controls